Glossary:

 Final production art (FPA).
 The digital files used by a production company to actually print the visuals for an exhibition.
 Not the same as the "final design" files, which come earlier.
 Some call this "final digital art," or "FDA."
 (And in pre-digital times, this was called "mechanicals" or "camera-ready art.")

 Fitout.
 Construction process that turns a raw space into one suitable for occupancy.
-Most commonly heard in commercial building, the term also applies to filling an empty gallery space with exhibits.
+Most commonly heard in commercial building, the term also applies to filling an empty gallery space with an exhibition.

 French Cleat, or Cleat.
-A mounting system commonly used in exhibition and art installation to securely hang objects — wall panels, display cases — while allowing for easy adjustment and removal.
-One long strip cut at an angle is attached to the wall, the other to the hung object.
+A mounting system commonly used in exhibition and art installations to securely hang objects — wall panels, display cases — while allowing for easy adjustment and removal.
+One long strip cut at an angle is attached to the wall, the other to the hanging object.
 They interlock by gravity.

 G

 Gate.
 The revenues a museum, or other venue, makes from ticket sales to attend its exhibitions.
-"The Museum of Forks made more last year from the gate than from rentals."
-Taking steps to increase gate can help offset other revenue losses, such as, oh I don't know, federal funding.
+"The Museum of Forks made more last year from the gate than from rental spaces."
+Increasing revenue from the gate can help offset other revenue losses (e.g., ahem, federal funding).

 General Contractor (GC).
 The primary party responsible for overseeing and managing a construction project to completion.
 A GC hires all the specialty workers, gets the permits and take care of safety.
 In a high-performance museum building, you want a GC that's done it before.